...the Scrum Team is using Information Radiators to maintain transparency with all stakeholders.

 How widely should the team share information from the Visible Status?
 There is no call to hide anything in Scrum.
 Use common sense: share as much as possible but don't bother everyone with something that affects people only locally.
 If you walk the gemba (factory floor) and see an indicator that is active, then find out if you can be of any assistance.
 Reflect carefully if you feel this pattern facilitates comparing indicators between teams, and you become tempted to use the information to identify “the better team.”
-If you do conclude to compare teams, please reflect again.
+If you do conclude you should compare teams, please reflect again.

 Of course, make sure that you collect and display only accurate and relevant status data.

 When the Development Team members can access accurate, up-to-date data, they get a better idea of where they are.
 They are in a position to make in-course corrections during a Sprint to help them achieve the Sprint Goal.
 They often do this of themselves, with little or no overt prodding from the ScrumMaster.